Anna042023/CrossCityBench/README.md

   </tbody>
 </table>

 Overall, the pre-training-based CrossST and the alignment-based D2MHyper deliver the most stable and strongest overall performance.
 In particular, CrossST often ranks first across multiple traffic flow prediction tasks, indicating that the pre-training paradigm has strong generalizability for cross-city transfer.
 In contrast, D2MHyper shows more pronounced advantages in traffic speed prediction and some more complex transfer scenarios, demonstrating a strong ability to handle distribution discrepancies.
 By comparison, single-domain methods and meta-learning methods are generally weaker overall, while the knowledge-distillation-based method FGITrans yields relatively stable results but is usually not the best performer.
-The newly introduced LLM-based methods (ST-LLM+, UrbanGPT, and UniST) achieve mid-to-upper-tier performance overall, with ST-LLM+ generally outperforming the other two large-model methods.
-This suggests that LLM-based transfer is promising, although at present it still slightly lags behind the strongest specialized transfer methods.
+The newly introduced foundation models/LLM-based transfer methods (ST-LLM+, UrbanGPT, and UniST) achieve mid-to-upper-tier performance overall, with ST-LLM+ generally outperforming the other two large-model methods.
+This suggests that foundation models/LLM-based transfer is promising, although at present it still slightly lags behind the strongest specialized transfer methods.

 ### Revision 3: Taxonomy of Learning Paradigms and Benchmark Model Zoo

-To further broaden the benchmark coverage, we additionally introduce **Foundation Models / LLM-Based Transfer (Paradigm 6)** into our benchmark.
-Notably, existing mainstream LLM-based traffic forecasting methods were originally designed for single-city prediction rather than cross-city transfer.
-To bridge this gap, we have added and adapted three representative LLM-based methods, namely UniST, UrbanGPT, and ST-LLM+, to the cross-city prediction setting via city-specific prompts and domain adaptation layers, thereby establishing new cross-city LLM baselines for a more comprehensive benchmark evaluation.
+To further broaden the benchmark coverage, we additionally introduce **Foundation Models/LLM-Based Transfer (Paradigm 6)** into our benchmark.
+Notably, existing mainstream foundation models/LLM-based transfer traffic forecasting methods were originally designed for single-city prediction rather than cross-city transfer.
+To bridge this gap, we have added and adapted three representative foundation models/LLM-based transfer methods, namely ST-LLM+, UrbanGPT, and UniST, to the cross-city prediction setting via city-specific prompts and domain adaptation layers, thereby establishing new cross-city LLM baselines for a more comprehensive benchmark evaluation.

-Below, we briefly summarize the three representative LLM-based methods included in this paradigm, together with their original references and core methodological ideas.
+Below, we briefly summarize the three representative foundation models/LLM-based transfer methods included in this paradigm, together with their original references and core methodological ideas.

 **References**